opsmatters/newrelic-batch/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.opsmatters/newrelic-batch/badge.svg?style=blue)](https://maven-badges.herokuapp.com/maven-central/com.opsmatters/newrelic-batch)
 [![Javadocs](http://javadoc.io/badge/com.opsmatters/newrelic-batch.svg)](http://javadoc.io/doc/com.opsmatters/newrelic-batch)

+Java library that allows New Relic objects to be created automatically from file based definitions.
-Java library that allows New Relic Insights dashboards to be created from a definition in a YAML file.
+New Relic Insights dashboards can be created from definition files in YAML format.
+New Relic Alerts can be configured from alert policy definitions in CSV or spreadsheet format.
-It provides a set of tools to simplify or automate the configuration of New Relic Insights dashboards.
+It provides a set of tools to accelerate or automate the deployment of New Relic Alerts and Insights dashboards.

 ## Examples